sbein/EventDisplay/README.md

 source setup.[c]sh
 make

+then
-#copy data file from the test beam to the local area
+copy data file from the test beam to the local area, and do TBdisplay datafile.root
-#do
-TBdisplay <datafile.root>

 Analysis code for T1041 test beam run